Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 As a Missouri driver, you have the right to refuse to perform a field test.
-If a police officer stops you and asks you to perform field sobriety tests, call a DUI attorney near you in Ripley County, MO as soon as you can.
-If you already completed a field test and have been arrested for a DUI in Missouri, your Ripley County, MO DUI attorney will build a defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.
+If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in Ripley County, MO as soon as possible.
+If you have already agreed to and performed a field test and were then arrested for a DUI in Missouri, your DUI attorney in Ripley County, MO will build an unwavering defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.

 Traffic Checkpoints in Ripley County, MO

-A checkpoint is a roadblock temporarily set up on a roadway as a way to randomly check drivers for behaviors like driving under the influence.
+A checkpoint is a temporary roadblock used to randomly check drivers for behaviors like driving under the influence.
 Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
-Lawmakers in Missouri have entertained banning sobriety checkpoints, but curent Missouri law still allows their use.
+Missouri legislators have discussed banning sobriety checkpoints, but they are currently still allowed by Missouri law.

-Police departments in Ripley County and around Missouri do not use checkpoints as heavily as they did in the past, but it is still wise to familiarize yourself with your rights and the rules regulating checkpoints.
-If you are not sure, call a DUI attorney near you at (314) 900-HELP.
+Checkpoints in Ripley County and throughout Missouri are not as prevalent as they once were, but you should still educate yourself on your rights and the rules checkpoints must follow.
+When it doubt, call a DUI attorney near you at (314) 900-HELP.

 • carried out in a way that is neutral to all drivers (i.e. randomly selected drivers)